Top 5 Books Every Aspiring Mathlete Should Read

 Are Art of Problem Solving books too hard for my child?

 They are meant to be a challenge!
-If your child is getting frustrated, it may be time for math help for struggling students or a specialized coach who can guide them through the “stuck” moments.
+If your child is getting frustrated, it may be time for a specialized coach or to first learn how to turn math homework into a game to lower the stakes and rebuild their confidence through play.”

 What is the best way to start AMC 8 preparation resources?